ycstevenwong/ntuc-capstone-project/README.md

 # ntuc-capstone-project
-This is for NTUC Spring Boot capstone project
+This is for NTUCC Spring Boot capstone project
 Hello
 test